 Aging-in-place options

 Within a 10-mile radius Virginia Beach’s center are six in-network memory care facilities, three of which combine assisted living and memory care, while one offers solely memory care.
-Two of them combine assisted living with independent living and memory care.
-These categories of care can be very enticing for caregivers in the area if your loved one is more independent now but may need more assistance over time.
+Two combine assisted living with independent living and memory care.
+These multi-care communities are useful if your loved one is more independent now but may need more assistance over time.

-Expanding out to a 25-mile radius, you have even more options.
-There are three stand-alone facilities, 12 combo assisted living and memory care, and four combo assisted living and independent living and memory care facilities available.
+Expanding out to a 25-mile radius, you have even more community options.
+There are three stand-alone facilities, 12 combination assisted living and memory care, and four combination assisted living and independent living and memory care facilities available.[01]

 Amenities and options